-In the fall of 2011, I spent a lot of time in Lower Manhattan at a place called Zuccotti Park, this was Occupy Wall Street’s home base.
+In the fall of 2011, I spent a lot of time in Lower Manhattan’s Zuccotti Park, which was Occupy Wall Street’s home base in New York City.

-After work, I would go down there to take pictures, chat with people, eavesdrop, and wonder what the movement represented.
+I would go down there after work to take pictures, chat with people, eavesdrop, and just walk around.

-It was an interesting time for me because I could identify with the protesters and kids camping out.
+It was interesting because I identified with the protesters.

-From 2009-2010, I was a backpacker in South America and spent my days in parks, smoking weed, selling jewelry and bashing capitalism.
+Just a few years prior, I was bumming around South America spending my days smoking weed in parks, selling jewelry and bashing capitalism.

 In other words, I was an idiot.

-But see, that was life before Atlas Shrugged.
+But that was my life before Atlas Shrugged.

-I was no longer the idiot — these people in Zuccotti Park were!
+Once I read Atlas Shrugged which screwed my head on right, I was no longer the idiot — the people in Zuccotti Park were!